 The alternative route to get to Kanthaya is from the popular seaside resort of Ngapali.
 You can fly to Thandwe ("Sandoway") airport from Yangon, Mandalay, Bagan or Heho and from there hire a jeep to go to Kanthaya, a four hour drive along the coast.

-Sadly this hotel is now closed because of the damage incurred during cyclone Nargis in 2008 - we retain here for when the hotel is rebuilt sometime in the future.
+Sadly this hotel is now closed - we retain here for when the hotel is rebuilt sometime in the future.
 Budget accommodation is available in the village.

 There is only one hotel in Kanthaya Beach which was built in 1995.
 There are about thirty rooms; the best rooms are with drawing room, bedroom and spacious veranda facing the sea where you can sit out to enjoy the scenery and the cool breezes.
 Superior and Standard Rooms are all equipped with fridge, bath-tub, shower, toilet facilities, comfortable beds and mosquito netting.
 There is a good water-supply from the nearby reservoir and the electricity is supplied by a generator owned by the hotel.